Last Updated on

 Eventually, the practice of tipping became formalized across the United States in the

-Today, in 2018, the minimum wage for those working positions defined by the law, such as those working entry-level roles in restaurants and bars, is still $2.13/hr.
-Meaning, for those working full time in these positions, their total weekly salary is only $85.20.
+Today, in 2020, the minimum wage for those working positions defined by the law, such as those working entry-level roles in restaurants and bars, is still $2.13/hr.
+(Note: This varies by state, however, the idea is that employees who work for tips are forced to earn their wages from customers’ tips. ) Meaning, for those working full time in these positions, their total weekly salary is only $85.20.
 The rest of their income is solely from tips.

 The American Tipping Culture & It’s Evolution